ntresvalles1/turing-heads/README.md

 ## Set-Up
 ### To setup local React website:
-1. Ensure you are in the right folder
+1. Ensure you are in the right folder (basic folder)!
 2. Run npm install
 3. Run npm start
-4. Run node server.js (in folder)
+4. Run node server.js (in basic folder)

 ### To create a new API Key:
 1. Go to platform.opanai.com